AlaNekTak/AlaNekTak.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm Ala Tak, a Computer Science Ph.D. student at the University of Southern California with a passion for the world of affective computing, artificial intelligence, and natural language processing.
+I'm Ala Nekouvaght Tak, a Computer Science Ph.D. student at the University of Southern California with a passion for the world of affective computing, artificial intelligence, and natural language processing.

 I am currently focusing on enhancing emotional reasoning in AI.
 My work leverages a broad spectrum of frameworks like PyTorch, TensorFlow, and Langchain aiming to bridge the gap between human and AI emotional cognition abilities.
 Prior to my current work, I conducted research on a sub-area of Human Computer Interaction (HCI), specifically studying smart home technology acceptance.